NigelThomas/sqlstream-orctest/README.md

 docker run ... -v /path/on/host/iot://home/sqlstream/iot ...
 ```

-The path for source data on the host is expected to be $HOME/vzw/iot - this can be overridden by setting the HOST_DATA_ROOT environment
+The path for source data on the host is expected to be `$HOME/vzw/iot` - this can be overridden by setting the `HOST_DATA_SOURCE` environment
 variable.

-The root path for source data on the container is expected to be `/home/sqlstream/iot/`; we get EDR data from ../iot/rhy in which we see files like:
+The root path for source data on the container is expected to be `/home/sqlstream/iot/`; we get EDR data from `../iot/rhy` in which we see files like:
 ```
 RFDR46EUTX_flow_REPORTOCS_20191004112349_test_000000000_708
 RFDR46EUTX_flow_REPORTOCS_20191004112449_test_000000000_709
 RFDR46EUTX_flow_REPORTOCS_20191004112549_test_000000000_710
 ```

+For more about environment variables that can be used as arguments, see **Arguments for the runtime** above in the **Testing** section.

 If using Kubernetes, follow the same approach, creating a read-only volume for this source data so that the test containers running in a pod can mount the volume.